-I recall that even from the start, there was a significant element of desire to make sure independent creators can more easily profit from their works.
+I recall that even from the start, there was a significant intention to ensure that independent creators profit from their works.
 Are you satisfied with what you’ve achieved so far in that regard?

 BMcC: While we’re still building, I’m thrilled with the progress.
 We’ve developed a catalog of super high-quality music.
 That success is demonstrated by the fact that in every payment period, more than 50% of our catalog gets a royalty check.
-Many stock music libraries have 100′s of 1,000′s of songs, yet only a small percentage of those artists ever get placed.
+Many stock music libraries have hundreds of thousands of songs, yet only a small percentage of those artists ever get placed.
 Our catalog is diverse and our artists are creating exceptional work.
-They get paid for this, as clients use it on a regular basis.
+They get paid for this, because clients use the work on a regular basis.

 There is nothing more rewarding then paying artists.
 These creative souls work their butts off to get their ideas into sonic wave form.
 It’s not an easy process.
 It’s even harder to gain exposure for their work.
 When we license a song, it finds an audience and produces a financial reward.
 This allows the artist to pay rent, tour the country, and record their next record.
 It builds an economy for a creative class and gets music out to a larger society.
 Music builds connections and inspires people.
 When this cycle of creation and human interaction can become sustainable, it feeds the entire process and allows it to grow.
 It’s very rewarding for me personally and I’m humbled by the experience.

-I know from past conversations that one of the motivating ideas behind Audiosocket is allowing creators to be more easily paid for their work.
+I know from past conversations that one of the motivating ideas behind Audiosocket was allowing creators to be more easily paid for their work.
 Would you expand upon this for our readers?

 BMcC: There was one very powerful moment that I experienced last year.
 It’s a “tug on your heart strings” kind of story, but really demonstrates the simple power of all of this.
 The artist will remain unnamed.
-However, I will tell you, that there is a New Orleans-based artist that’s in our catalog.
+However, I will tell you, that there is a New Orleans-based artist in our catalog.
 We secured a national ad campaign for him in 2009.
-It’s was nice pay day and his song was all over the TV, in households across America.
+It was a nice payday and his song was all over the TV, in households across America.

 About a year after this placement was secured, I received an email from this artist on the morning of New Year’s Eve.
 The artist wrote to inform me that when he got the check, he sat on it.
 He figured he’d use the money to record his next record.
 Unfortunately, his father passed away.
-A popular yet broke musician, the man died with little money to his name.
-This artist was able to use the money he has made from that commercial placement to pay for a proper musician’s funeral.
+His father, a popular, yet broke musician, died with little money to his name.
+This artist was able to use the money he made from that commercial placement to pay for a proper musician’s funeral.
 He sent his dad off to the great beyond in style and was honored to have been able to do so leveraging the success of his own creative work.

 BMcC: Man, a wild ride it has been.
 I have a ton of stories that highlight the challenges of building Audiosocket.
 I’ve made some critical mistakes in building this company.

 The first music search technology we built was not up to par.
 It looked great, but once there were 3,000 songs in the database, it could no longer handle the content.
 It failed to scale.
-Basically, it broke, and, on the same day, Disney called looking for a song.
+Basically, it broke — on the same day, Disney called looking for a song.
 We were shut down, dead in the water.

 My business partner is persistent.
 She called every CEO she knows and begged for a quality software engineer.
 One of those companies sent us a top engineer to help.
 This CEO said, “Look, he’s my top guy.
 I know I just burnt him out on a really boring tech project and he could use some excitement.
 On top of this, he’s a music fanatic.
 He’d love to do this work.
 I’m happy to send him to you to moonlight for a few weeks, but do not steal him away from me.”

-We made John an advisor to Audiosocket.
+We made John an advisor for Audiosocket.
 We didn’t steal him away from his original company.
-After a few months, he left there to work on black ops team at ATT.
+After a few months later, he left there to work on a black ops team at ATT.
 After a year of that, we had raised enough money to bring him into Audiosocket.
 He’s now our CTO.